THE solution for the fruit juice industry: Mixing with coconut juice

-Other facts should encourage the industry to take this path: According to a market study by Arizton, the coconut water market is expected to grow by 25% per year across Europe by 2023.
-Coconut juice is no longer a niche product, has established itself as an independent category and can be found in almost every discount.
-Supermarkets, such as REWE, already have a firm place on the shelves for their own coconut juice brands.
+Further facts should encourage the industry to choose this path: According to a market study by Arizton, the coconut water market in Europe is expected to grow by 25 per cent per year until 2023.
+Coconut juice has long since ceased to be a niche product and has established itself as an independent category and can be found in almost every store.
+Supermarkets such as REWE already have a permanent place on the shelves for their in-house coconut juice brands.

 Green Coco Europe GmbH has been the European category leader in organic coconut juice for more than 18 years.
 With the organic brand Dr. Antonio Martins, the company has been writing its own success story and, with many years of expertise, is positioning itself as a raw materials expert.
 Since 2013, sales from brand, raw materials business and private label have increased by about 81 per cent.
 Green Coco Europe GmbH’s customers include food retailers, such as müller and REWE.
 The raw ingredient processing and bottling facilities are BRC Food and IFS Food 6 higher-level certified.
 Green Coco Europe is a member of the German Fruit Juice Industry Association (VdF) and is also SGF/IRMA certified.